ShibaYashihiro/ShibaYashihiro/README.md

 ### Glad to see you here!
 I’m a full-stack developer who has turned years of freelancing into a full-time career.
 Being a full-stack allows me to not only develop client-facing apps and websites but also develop it with cutting edge backend support.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.

-I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.
+Dedicated and efficient full stack developer with 8+ years experience in CMS Framework, Frontend such as Bootstrap, Vue.js, React and Angular and Backend such as Laravel, CI and Yii2.

+Seeking to further improve PHP and JS skills as the future full stack developer at Atmospheric Solutions.

 <br/>